tokio-rs/website/content/tokio/topics/tracing.md

 title: Getting started with Tracing
 ---

 The [`tracing`] crate is a framework for instrumenting Rust programs to collect structured, event-based diagnostic information.

 In asynchronous systems like Tokio, interpreting traditional log messages can often be quite challenging.
-Since individual tasks are multiplexed on the same thread, associated events and log lines are intermixed making it difficult to trace the logic flow. `tracing` expands upon logging-style diagnostics by allowing libraries and applications to record structured events with additional information about *temporality* and *causality* — unlike a log message, a span in `tracing` has a beginning and end time, may be entered and exited by the flow of execution, and may exist within a nested tree of similar spans.
-In addition, `tracing` spans are *structured*, with the ability to record typed data as well as textual messages.
+Since individual tasks are multiplexed on the same thread, associated events and log lines are intermixed making it difficult to trace the logic flow. `tracing` expands upon logging-style diagnostics by allowing libraries and applications to record structured events with additional information about *temporality* and *causality* — unlike a log message, a `Span` in `tracing` has a beginning and end time, may be entered and exited by the flow of execution, and may exist within a nested tree of similar spans.
+For representing things that occur in a moment-in-time, `tracing` provides the complementary concept of *events*.
+Both `Span`s and `Event`s are *structured*, with the ability to record typed data as well as textual messages.

 You can use `tracing` to:
 - emit distributed traces to an [OpenTelemetry] collector